Datum-Technology-Corporation/mooreio_client/README.md

  * A feature-driven Test Suite schema for specifying Regressions in UVM Test Benches, and the ability to run these Regressions on Job Schedulers (LSF, GRID Engine, etc.)

 ## How much does it cost?
 The EDA Automation and Package management is Free & Open-Source.
-Some commands, such as UVM Code Generation "phone home" to the Moore.io Server and therefore require a User Account (which can be created at www.mooreio.com/register) and a license for Datum UVMx.
+Some commands, such as UVM Code Generation, "phone home" to the Moore.io Server and therefore require a User Account (which can be created at www.mooreio.com/register) and a license for Datum UVMx.
 However, the tool operates independently of the site in all other regards and can be used without authentication to build a Chip from start to finish.